awsdocs/amazon-workspaces-user-guide/doc_source/workspaces-user-getting-started.md

 ## \(Optional\) Integrate with WorkDocs<a name="workdocs-integration"></a>

-If your Amazon Workspaces administrator has enabled it, you can integrate your WorkSpace with Amazon WorkDocs\.
+If your Amazon WorkSpaces administrator has enabled it, you can integrate your WorkSpace with Amazon WorkDocs\.
 You can use Amazon WorkDocs to store, sync, and share your files\.
 WorkDocs can automatically back up documents on your WorkSpace and sync documents to and from other devices such as a PC or Mac, so that you can access your data regardless of which desktop you are using\.

 **Note**
 WorkDocs isn't available for use with Linux WorkSpaces\.